About BioTE® Medical

 Dr. Gary Donovitz is a board Certified Obstetrician-Gynecologist, who has compassionately cared for his patients for 30 years.
 He is a clinician, a pioneer, and an international teacher of bio-identical hormone replacement therapy.
 His passion for wellness and his company BioTE Medical is changing healthcare for us all.

-Dr. Donovitz is the president and founder of BioTE® Medical, LLC.
+Dr. Donovitz is the CEO and founder of BioTE® Medical, LLC.
 He has been a leading innovator in bio-identical hormone replacement for 20 years.
 He is a champion of changing healthcare through an individualized, comprehensive method of hormone optimization.
 He is an expert and international lecturer in sub-cutaneous hormone pellet therapy, having performed more than 50,000 pellet insertions and having successfully taught the technique to nearly 1,000 practitioners nationwide.

 Additionally, Dr. Donovitz has been a pioneer in robotic surgery and has trained physicians across the country on how to perform operations using this procedure.
 He received the Isadore Dyer award for best teaching resident while studying at Tulane University in New Orleans, Louisiana.
 He is a fellow in the American College of Obstetrics and Gynecology, a fellow in the Royal Society of Medicine, and the current medical director for the Institute for Hormonal Balance.